Custom social card image services

 I’ve now created custom cards for all pages on both Notebook & my IMA blog:

-Under the hood, a Node microservice (hosted on ZEIT Now, of course) spins up a Puppeteer instance to render a webpage to an image file.
+Under the hood, a serverless Node.js function (hosted on ZEIT Now, of course) spins up a Puppeteer instance to render a webpage to an image file.
 The backend is written in TypeScript and the frontend uses .dom.
 If you want to read more, ZEIT has you covered.

 - I added a